amit-bohra/Realtime-any-color-based-object-detection-using-Opencv-and-Python3-with-HSV-ranges-manipulations/README.md

 Press 1 for Video Cam else 0 for the static image.
 You can move the upper 3 trackbar for Lower HSV and Last 3 trackbar for Values added to Lower HSV (i.e. Upper Ranges) Static image is Provided, You can provide of your own also.
+Press "p" for Printing the Lower and Higher HSV ranges.